 The sun is heating up the air during noon these days, birds are chirping at the top of their tiny lungs, street cats are lounging on the warm sunny spots of pavement… could it finally be spring?
 Tourists are already sporting shorts and T-shirts in the streets, whereas the locals are carefully replacing the winter jacket to a slightly thinner one.
 The trees have been pruned and for a while the streets are full of light – just until the heat picks up and the new leaves will be providing a welcome shadow… But enough of the spring dreams for now – it’s time to open this week’s Crate.

-6. And to finish off for this week, a completely absurd little comic by Joan Cornella.
+6. And to finish off for this week, a little comic about life from The Awkward Yeti.

 If you want to receive the Crate to your mailbox, you can subscribe here at Substack.